Careers in Paralegal Studies

 Will a paralegal studies degree prepare me for law school?

 There is no magic major which will insure your acceptance into law school.
 Law school classes are composed of students from all traditional college majors.
 Each law school has its own criteria for admission.
 The commonalties for all law schools are grade point average, LSAT scores, letters of recommendation, work experience, and state of residency.
 Other criteria are also considered, such as extracurricular activities and personal essay.

 Admission committees are usually impressed with applicants who can demonstrate that their thinking and reasoning skills have been challenged in a diverse curriculum emphasizing writing, speaking, synthesizing, analyzing, advocating and negotiating.
 A broad liberal arts curriculum provides these skills.

-Paralegal Studies majors reinforce these skills in the legal specialty courses.
+Paralegal studies majors reinforce these skills in the legal specialty courses.
 The major is small enough to allow students to pursue other courses of interest which also emphasizes thinking, writing, and speaking.
-The Paralegal Studies major gives students a decided edge in the first year of law school because of the students' knowledge of the basics of law, the terminology, the initial research and computer skills, as well as some work experience in a legal setting.
+The paralegal studies major gives students a decided edge in the first year of law school because of the students' knowledge of the basics of law, the terminology, the initial research and computer skills, as well as some work experience in a legal setting.

 Tips for students considering paralegal studies

 First, do your best, academically.
 Attend class, be alert and engaged with class materials, be on time with assignments, and show initiative.
-The Mentor Program and Practicum will provide you with experiences in actual work settings and many courses in the major require projects that get students into the community.
+The Mentor Program and Practicum can provide you with experiences in actual work settings and many courses in the major require projects that get students into the community.
 These real life situations allow you to make important community contacts.
 Participate and show leadership in various extra-curricular activities.